Do You Have Detergent Build-up in Your Cloth Diapers?

 Again, this can take some time.
 I once coached a mom though having to rinse out so much build-up it took 14 rinse cycles and two strips to remove it all!

-Should You Strip your Diapers to Remove Build-up?
+Should You Strip Your Diapers to Remove Build-up?

-If however, you’re removing buildup from used diapers, or are skeptical that there may be other build-up on the diapers—like fabric softener or diaper creams—stripping can also be done.
+If however, you’re removing buildup from used diapers, and are skeptical that there may be other build-up on the diapers—like fabric softener or diaper creams—stripping can also be done.
 You can read my full post about how to strip diapers here.

 After doing a strip you’ll still likely need to rinse them and continue rinsing until you don’t get any suds through either of the tests mentioned above, this could take several rounds of rinse and spin cycles or time spent at a faucet rinsing and squeezing until the water runs clear.